 - If you’ve been driving for more than 2 hours, as a reminder to take breaks.
 I didn’t take any trips of this length to test this notification.

-A very nice option for those with room to rotate, offering smart design and comfort features to make loading an unloading a breeze.
+The Revolve is a very nice option for those with room to rotate, offering smart design and comfort features to make loading an unloading a breeze.
 Whenever possible, test fit before buying to make sure there is room to rotate, and that you can properly install both rear- and forward-facing in your vehicle.

 Your chance to win one!